 As part of this, the Foundation committed to donating £1m over four years to the Access to Justice Foundation.
 This initial commitment ended in 2019 but the Foundation will continue to give to the Access to Justice Foundation for a further five years.
-The grant will be split between the provision of aid for legal advice centres, and covering the cost of a new Access to Justice Centre and Network which will be the go-to centre for all things “Access to Justice” related.
+The grant will be split between the provision of aid for legal advice centres, and contributing to a new Access to Justice Centre and Network which will be the go-to centre for all things “Access to Justice” related.

-- Back Up: donation towards supporting the Outreach team, which supports both the individual with a spinal cord injury and their families.
+- Back Up Trust: donation towards supporting the Outreach team, which supports both the individual with a spinal cord injury and their families.

-- Centrepoint: donation used to part fund the continuation of the Senior Mental Health Advisor post who oversees our mental health programme across the city of London.
+- Centrepoint: donation to part fund the continuation of the Senior Mental Health Advisor post who oversees their mental health programme across the City of London.

 - Danny Turnbull Scholarship Fund: funding for a disabled student to undertake their LPC at The University of Law.
-This has been awarded to Victoria-Jayne Scholes.
+This has been awarded to Jodie Proctor.

 - Feast!: donation to a charity using food being thrown away by supermarkets to create meals for the homeless.
-The funds will be used to support the coordination of FEAST! programmes in North and South London as demand for food parcels increases.
-This will include securing food surplus distribution to various community centres with kitchens, maintaining community kitchens, volunteer coordination and training, maintaining social media presence, partnerships, and service evaluation efforts.
+The funds will be used to support the co-ordination and costs of the 10 FEAST community meal projects across North London as demand for food parcels increases.
+This will include securing food surplus distribution to various community centres with kitchens, maintaining community kitchens, volunteer co-ordination and training, maintaining social media presence, partnerships, and service evaluation efforts.